FoodStandardsAgency/Governance/README.md

 ### Creating a new team
 If you need a new team contact the service desk.
 They will need;

-1. The name of the service / project (please avoid acronyms to help support new users)
+1. The name of the existing team, service, or project (please avoid acronyms to help support new users)
 2. A description (one sentence long)
 3. Username of the team maintainer
 4. A list of repositories the team requires access to